 All pupils at Springhead are exposed to a wide and rich variety of stories, rhymes, songs and books, to embed a love of reading and to build communication skills whether through sign, gesture, tone of voice, facial expression, participation etc. Stories and books are selected to reflect whatever is developmentally appropriate for them, whilst still recognising age appropriateness and interests.
 There is considerable evidence that reading to children promotes brain development and reading skills and that it is highly beneficial for children to listen to stories read at level which is beyond their own reading ability.

 Phonics is regarded as the accepted approach to teach reading in mainstream primaries.
 However, phonics does not work well for all children.
-Where phonics is used, Letters and Sounds is the programme the school uses.
+Where phonics is used, the programme the school uses is ‘All Aboard Phonics’.
 No single reading method will be effective for all students with learning disabilities.
 Most individuals with learning disabilities will benefit from the application of a variety of methods and teachers will assess what will work best for each pupil/student.